koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

   - streaming
   - bot
   - Heroku
+  - opensource
 thumbnail: /images/202112/stream.webp
 mermaid: true
 ---
 During the dark side of quarantine, I had to keep my hands busy, and instead of writing on this blog (_sorry_!)
-I started streaming on Twitch instead.
-To add some interactivity with my viewers, I decided to add my own bot to display custom Images and GIFs with a text that my viewers could decided.
-Using it was fun, but building it in Go was even more fun!
+I **started streaming on Twitch** instead.
+To add some **interactivity with my viewers**, I decided to create my own bot to display custom Images and GIFs with a text that my viewers could decided...
+Basically a Meme Generator!
+This is **the story of designing it, building it in Go and running it Heroku** 🤩

 <!--more-->

+See it in action:

 {{< youtube os4yx5Ryzmo >}}